AdobeDocs/campaign-standard.en/help/audiences/using/aep-managing-audiences.md

 1. Define the rules that will identify the profiles to be retrieved in your audience.

-    To do this, drag the desired attributes and/or events from the left pane into the workspace, define the corresponding rules then click the **[!UICONTROL Create Segment]** button to save the segment (see [Using the Unified Segment Builder](../../audiences/using/aep-using-segment-builder.md)).
+    To do this, drag the desired attributes and/or events from the left pane into the workspace, define the corresponding rules then click the **[!UICONTROL Create segment]** button to save the segment (see [Using the Unified Segment Builder](../../audiences/using/aep-using-segment-builder.md)).

     ![](assets/aep_audiences_creation_query.png)